 Note: the saving method here will overwrite existing files without prompting, and the open project method in Acumatica will do likewise.
 This along with how Acumatica remembers where you normally store your export is a great time saver.

 Hopefully this will make your development in the land of Acumatica easier to manage.
-If you have further questions, email us at email@example.com.
+If you have questions or need some assistance, visit our support page for more help.